allegro/allegro.tech/_posts/2015-06-11-pywaw-summit-a-python-conference-for-everybody.md

 conference devoted to programming only, I felt very welcome and got a lot of very useful first hand information on the newest features, trends and techniques from Python professionals.

-The conference took place in Polonia theater, in the busy and bustling centre of the Polish capitol, just a few steps from the many Warsaw’s hotels and restaurants.
+The conference took place in Polonia theater, in the busy and bustling centre of the Polish capital, just a few steps from the many Warsaw’s hotels and restaurants.
 There were many speakers from Brazil, Czech Republic, Germany, Great Britain, Poland and USA, and just as many great talks.